 As a rule, the brighter the light the better your chances are of being seen by other road users.
 It’s also worth looking for rear cycling lights that are durable, waterproof and capable of emitting a strong beam regardless of the time of day.
 Before making a decision, it's worth considering the following five factors as each one has a direct bearing on quality and price.

 Lumens have become the gold standard to measure light output — the more lumens produced by a light bulb, the brighter the light.
-20 to 30 lumens is considered a reasonable rating but many rear lights have outputs upwards of 300.
-Another fact to bear in mind is that the advertised maximum lumen output is calculated in flashing mode, steady or constant mode tends to be slightly lower.
+As a departure point, 20 to 30 lumens are considered reasonable, but many rear lights have outputs upwards of 300 lumens.
+It is noteworthy that the advertised maximum lumen output is calculated in flashing mode, instead of constant mode, which tends to be slightly lower.

 It’s important that your rear cycling light has at least two lighting modes: flashing and constant.
 The RVLR states flashing modes should pulse between 60 and 240 times per minute (1–4Hz) but there’s no clear indication as to which mode is most effective.
 As a result, many cyclists run both a flashing and constant rear light just to be safe, and some lights feature a pulse setting which consists of a constant beam with a pulsing brightness.